Higgs production via vector-boson fusion at the LHC: Fixed-order predictions

 where $\sigma^{\rm Full}_{\rm NLO\; QCD}$ designates the NLO QCD cross section in the full calculation \emph{i.e.}\ also including the VH contributions and its interference with VBF.
 The various relative corrections are defined as

 where the $\Delta^i_k$ are the corrections of type $k$ expressed in units of the cross section.
-The index $i$ indicates whether a specific correction refers to the full calculation or the VBF-approximated one.
+The index $i$ indicates whether a specific correction refers to the full calculation, the VBF-approximated one or the non-factorisable corrections in the VBF approximation.
 Note that the photon-induced corrections are not included in the relative EW corrections but singled out and denoted by $\Delta^{\rm Full}_\gamma$.
 It is worth pointing out that this combination of the various corrections is a simple extension of what has been used in the past for inclusive predictions within the HXSWG~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw,Karlberg:2024zxx}.

 This definition of the best prediction in Eq.~\eqref{eq:best-pred} is trivially extended from the cross section to differential distributions as well.
 Note that in parts of the phase space where the VBF approximation is not reliable, only NLO QCD accuracy is achieved with this approach.
 For example, for the STXS binning, for bins with $m_{\Pj\Pj}<350\GeV$, the NNLO QCD corrections in the VBF approximation are set to zero in Eq.~\eqref{eq:best-pred} reflecting the fact that NNLO QCD corrections are not known in this part of the phase space.
 An improvement of this approximation would require including NNLO QCD contributions for VH production where the W and Z bosons decay into jets.